bypassspace/Udacity-Business-Analytics-Nano-Degree-Program/README.md

 and finish the program within 3 months.
 See more details in the program FAQ.

 # Program Details
-**Welcome to the Program**
+**1. Welcome to the Program**
 Meet your instructors and learn how to optimize your classroom.
 Learn how people use data to answer questions, and find your own insights from a data dashboard.

-**Project - Interpret a Data Visualization**
+**Project I - Interpret a Data Visualization**
 In this project, you’ll explore an interactive data dashboard to uncover insights.
-You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.**Project I - Introduction to Data**
+You’ll write a short report explaining each insight, and how you found the information to reach your conclusion from the dashboard.

+**2. Introduction to Data**
 Learn how to use statistics and visuals to find and communicate insights.
 Develop Excel skills to manipulate, analyze, and visualize data in a spreadsheet.
 Build Excel models to analyze possible business outcomes.

+**Project II - Analyze NYSE Data**
+In this project, you'll use statistics and spreadsheet programs like Excel to analyze data from over 500 companies on the New York Stock Exchange.
+You'll also forecast financial metrics based on three possible scenarios for a company of your choice from the NYSE dataset.
 SQL for Data Analysis

 Learn to use Structured Query Language (SQL) to extract and analyze data stored in databases.